TID-Lab/aggie/README.md

 Items (called *reports*) from all sources are streamed into the application.
 Monitors can quickly triage incoming reports by marking them as *relevant* or *irrelevant*.

-Relevant reports can be grouped into *incidents* for further monitoring and follow-up.
+Relevant reports can be grouped into *groups* for further monitoring and follow-up.

 Reports are fully searchable and filterable via a fast web interface.